 - review a proposed schedule of services and fees for the next stages of project; and,

-- benefit from 30 minutes with a design expert with 30+ years of experience.
+- benefit from time with a design expert with 30+ years of experience.

 How long will it take before I can meet with Jim?

 Jim welcomes the opportunity to consult with you about your Ottawa or Pembroke area custom home or renovation.
-Within a week of receiving your request and speaking with one of our offices, we will schedule a 20-minute phone chat with Jim to discuss a few details and understand your needs so that he can prepare for your Site Consultation.
-Depending on the time of year and your availability, the Site Consultation will be scheduled within a week or two after that call.
+Within a week or two of receiving your request and speaking with one of our offices, we will schedule a 20-minute phone chat with Jim to discuss a few details and understand your needs so that he can prepare for your Site Consultation.
+Depending on the time of year and your availability, the Site Consultation will be scheduled within a few weeks following your request to proceed.
 Jim always schedules these meetings as soon as possible, but especially during the spring and summer, the demands on his time can be significant.

-I would like to meet with Jim to discuss my project.
-How do I contact him?
+I would like to contact your firm to discuss my project.
+How do I contact you?

 You can request a consultation by filling out the contact form on our website.
 We also welcome your call at 613-831-9688 (Ottawa) or 613-629-6988 (Pembroke) or contact us by email at email@example.com.
-We’d be happy to tell you more about the design process and set up a complimentary meeting with Jim.
-We look forward to meeting you!
+We’d be happy to tell you more about the design process and set up a complimentary phone consultation.
+We look forward to working with you!